ckcr4lyf/saxrag.com/_posts/2023-12-28-Fangchuan.md

 Report hotline:7654010 ★★
 ```

-This seemed a lot more serious, and so I decided its probably best not to continue: though the barbed wire fence has a gate which was completely open and looked very inviting - especially since the slope meant I had no idea what was on the other side (military with shoot on sight orders???).
+This seemed a lot more serious, and so I decided its probably best not to continue, though the barbed wire fence has a gate which was completely open and looked very inviting, especially since the slope meant I had no idea what was on the other side (military with shoot on sight orders???).

 ![Open Gate](https://assets.saxrag.com/hunchun/open_gate.jpg)
 _Wonder whats on the other side..._